happymeal808/web-dev-2/README.md

 ---

-If your preview isn't updating, make sure sass is :eyes: in terminal with:
+If your preview isn't updating, make sure sass is 👀 watching :eyes: in terminal with:

 `sass --watch scss:styles`